 To paraphrase, he speaks highly of Dr.Gho’s efforts.
-He is proposing his method as being able to continuously grow hair in the recipient area without exhausting the donor area.
+He is proposing the CFS method as being able to continuously grow hair in the recipient area without exhausting the donor area.
 (Yes, that would be awesome).
-He has trialed this approach on about 20 patients and he will be unveiling the results if they are positive between September and November 2015.
-Thank you very much for your cooperation by answering few questions Guillemat.
-I wish you all the best.
+The CFS has trialed this approach on about 20 patients and he will be unveiling the results if they are positive between September and November 2015.
+Thank you very much for your cooperation by answering few questions, Christophe.
+I wish your clinic all the best.

-Apparently, Guillemat has already trialed this technique on at least one patient so far.
-The results that are posted on the CFS website are very good looking.
+Apparently, the CFS has already trialed this technique on at least one patient so far.
+The results posted on the CFS website are good looking.
 Below is a before and after shot.
 To view the other photos click here.

 Looks pretty good.
 I look forward to hearing an update from Christophe in September.